deepjavalibrary/djl/examples/README.md

 # Examples

 This module contains examples to demonstrate use of the Deep Java Library (DJL).
+You can find more examples from our [djl-demo github repo](https://github.com/aws-samples/djl-demo).

 The following examples are included for training: